StefanVK/asynchronous/README.md

                     some type erasure mechanism.
 We still have a logical one as B keeps its owner, A, alive.
 Then, we can use a weak_ptr so that B does not keep A alive.
 But when we lock, we do keep A alive.
 It's for a short time, but what if A is shutting down?
-It's lost, our layered design is broken.</p><p>Asynchronous is more that a library providing a better std::async or some parallel algorithms, it's first of all an architectural tool.
+It's lost, our layered design is broken.</p><p>Asynchronous is more than a library providing a better std::async or some parallel algorithms, it's first of all an architectural tool.
 In the above case, we will decide that every layer will live in its own thread(s), called schedulers in Asynchronous language.
 Deciding in which thread an object "lives"